Björn Granath

 Björn Gösta Tryggve Granath (5 April 1946 – 5 February 2017) was a Swedish actor who appeared in over 100 films and television shows.

+Life and career

 Granath was born in Örgryte, Gothenburg, Sweden.
 He starred in a broad range of roles from comedic to dramatic.
-He was active as an actor and director at the Royal Dramatic Theatre in Stockholm between the years 1987–2007.
-Prior to his passing he was set to play Buckingham in a production of Richard III at the Royal Dramatic Theatre.
-It was a revival of a popular production he had appeared in during 2014.
+He was active as an actor and director at the Royal Dramatic Theatre in Stockholm from 1987 to 2007.
+At the time of his death he had been due to play Buckingham in a production of Richard III at the Royal Dramatic Theatre in a revival of a popular production he had appeared in during 2014.

 Granath was married to Ann-Margreth Fyrgård, and the couple had two children.
+He died on 5 February 2017, at the age of 70.